ItsJanul/FINTECH_ANALYTICS_ACPM_2016/README.md

 Will need to revisit this and add instructions on how to use the various functions.

 #Questions
 Don't hesitate to reach out.
-My twitter handle is: ItsJanul

-## `Data`
+You can find my twitter [here] (https://twitter.com/itsjanul) for any suggestions!

+#Data
-Dataset will be uploaded shortly
+Dataset will be uploaded shortly.